pbuckner/x-plane_plugins/XPython/docs/source/development/plugins.rst

  You can have any number of XPPython3 plugins in that directory.

-.. warning:: Scenery plugins are **always** loaded and enabled.
-This means your KSEA plugin
+.. warning:: Scenery plugins are **always** loaded and enabled (if the
-          will be running even when you're flying in South Africa.
+          scenery package is loaded).
+This means your KSEA plugin will be running even when you're flying in South Africa.
 For this reason, make sure your plugin does very little when the User Aircraft is no where near it.

 Access to Python Modules
 ------------------------

-Note that XPPython plugins of one type may access python modules of another
+Note that XPPython plugins of one type may access python modules (i.e, 'code') of another
 type: We load each as a package.

 Internal plugins are loaded using the ``XPPython3`` package, so you can always access them from any plugin as, for example, ``import XPPython3.xp``.

-Global plugins are loaded using the ``PythonPlugins`` package, so you can always access them from any plugin as, for example, ``import PythonPlugins.PI_<plugin>``, or perhaps more likely, ``import PythonPlugins.myplugin.utils``
+Global plugins are loaded using the ``PythonPlugins`` package, so you can always access them from any plugin as, for example, ``import PythonPlugins.PI_MyPlugin``, or perhaps more likely, ``import PythonPlugins.myplugin.utils``

 Aircraft plugins are loaded using a long package name (it's unlikely you'll be